-Cyndi Byars created this amazing Hat Size Chart.
-It’s such a great resource that takes the guesswork out of hat sizing for crochet and knit hats.
+Cyndi Byars created this amazing Hat Size Chart with hat sizes from preemie through adult.
+It’s such a great resource and takes the guesswork out of hat sizing for crochet and knit hats.
 That means you can customize any hat pattern to the exact size you need!

 To download the free hat measurement guide, just click on the image below or the text below the image.
 To ensure accurate sizing of the hat templates when printing, be sure to set your print settings to 100% or actual size, not fit to page or scaling.

 (click here ->) Hat Measurements by Cyndi Byars

 Once you have downloaded and printed the size charts, you will find a series of circular templates for hat crown diameters, as well as a size chart and templates for hat heights.
 For example, the following chart provides the average head circumferences for each age, followed by the suggested hat circumference, hat crown diameter, and hat height to fit that head size.